showclix/ShowClixClientPHP/README.markdown

 ## Authentication ##
 The ShowClix API uses a simple token exchange authentication system.
 All traffic to the API is served exclusively over https.

 We recommend that you start by creating a new user underneath your partner or seller account.
 The permission you grant this user will determine what resources they can view/modify in the API.
 For this example let's say your new user's email and password are api@example.com and opensesame respectively.
+Tokens have a default TTL of 14 days so you may need to reauthenticate if a token expires.

 You can generate a new API token for your API user via the token exchange.